Nurturing the Roots

 Those who have already applied and been accepted into the program are guaranteed a spot when we begin.
-We will open registration for the remaining spots in Spring 2021.
+We will open registration for the remaining spots in Spring 2022.

 There are many children in the classroom today who are calling for our extra consciousness and guidance.
 Their incarnation process is challenged.
 This may be expressed as disruption, aggression, or strong sensory-seeking behaviors, but is really an expression of how difficult it is for them to find a comfortable home in the body, or a harmonious interaction with the world around them.
 This course is designed to provide both practical tools for pedagogical and developmental assessment of the individual child, and provide the necessary supports in order to meet the child’s needs.
 The course will work through the important milestones of physical development and will examine the changing spiritual physiology of the child from pre-earthly experiences through age nine.

 This course is designed as an advanced professional development experience for experienced Waldorf early childhood education teachers.
 The course comprises three week-long July summer conferences (Sunday evening through Friday noon), complemented by two January four-and-a-half day workshops (Thursday evening through Monday noon).
 The summer weeks will be devoted to instruction in child observation, hygienic circle movement, constitutional polarities, and developmental assessments for the kindergarten, first grade and second grade child.